-How to choose quality home health care services, adult day care, alternatives to nursing homes, hiring a home care worker, billing practices, Medicare’s home health benefit, home modification, telehealth, assisted living and more
+MedlinePlus website on home care services explains how to choose quality home health care services.
+It also describes adult day care, alternatives to nursing homes, hiring a home care worker or agency (see Home Health Care by Administration for Community Living), billing practices, Medicare’s home health benefit, home modification, telehealth, assisted living and more.

-Aging Life Care Association (formerly the National Association of Professional Geriatric Care Managers) has compiled an extensive list of resources for seniors and their caregivers.
+If you’re a caregiver for a senior, find additional resources here.
+The Aging Life Care Association (formerly the National Association of Professional Geriatric Care Managers) has compiled an extensive list of resources for seniors and their caregivers.
 Categories include associations, community/social services, government and care management.
-Consumers can also search for an Aging Life Care Expert
+Consumers can also search for an Aging Life Care Expert.

 Consumer Health Ratings’ category of Seniors, Age 65+ provides extra selected resources for caregivers and older adults.
 Resources are listed on eldercare, home safety, finding an Aging Life Care Professional, health issues as one ages, avoiding falls, things to know about nursing homes.
 These resources are free.
 Go to Learn More/Health Conditions, or click here.